apache/tomee/examples/mp-rest-jwt/README.md

 # MP REST JWT
-This is a basic example on how to use MicroProfile JWT in TomEE.
+This is a basic example on how to configure and use MicroProfile JWT in TomEE.

 ## Run the tests for different scenarios related with JWT validation